Additional menu

 • Certified Exit Planning Advisor (CEPA)

-If you need help finding a high-quality advisor, we recommend you use this free matching tool.
-After filling out a short quiz about your goals, it’ll present you with up to three vetted professionals in your area.
+If you need help finding a high-quality advisor, we recommend using this free matching tool.
+After filling out a short quiz about your goals, it’ll connect you with a vetted professional in your area.

 Frequently Asked Questions